-Every type of facial hair needs some grooming, exfoliating, and styling help once in a while, and one of the best beard products to offer those benefits would be the boar bristle beard brush.
+Every type of facial hair needs some grooming, exfoliating, and styling help once in a while, and today you’re going to learn about the best beard brushes for just that purpose.

 We would say that it’s even more useful than the trusted beard comb.